jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.118.jpeg)

+`<< assignment >>`

 The last picture is an acceptable substitute for implicit state assignment.
 It is actually explicit state assignment, but it looks like a real connection between A and B. A rule though: state assignment takes two arguments: destination = source.
 In the notation on the left you might follow the direction of the line you’d get between A and B if you ignore the call thing in between to find out which is the first argument and which is the second.
-In text code it goed from left to right.
+In text code it goes from left to right.
 In the diagram It goes from ... < >.
 B is destination A is source.
 I mean B is the one that gets the line.
 B is source of line, but destination of assignment.

 ###### Argument Access Summary

 ####### In, Out and Thru

+- `<< parameter passing >>`
 - Using reference parameters for in, out and thru (hard to control whether it’s in out or thru: you just use the object)
 - Using State as In, Out and Thru
 - Using a parameter’s line targets as Out
+    - `<< other technology >>`
     - Comparison with Com regarding returning object references.
         - Persisting object reference (harder, is hardly done anyway.
 Or is it?
 Consider passing the returned object to another command)
         - Using the command parameter as object reference directly
+- `<< parameter passing >>`
 - Command reference too
+- `<< execution flow >>`
 - If example

 ##### Brainstorm